DarkHelp v1.5.0-1

 const std::string names_file = argv[3];

 At this point, the neural network has been fully loaded and is ready to use.
-But just prior to using it, if you have certain settings you'd like to tweak, now is the time.
+But just prior to using it, if you have certain settings you'd like to tweak, see the DarkHelp::Config class.
 Several examples:

 nn.config.threshold = 0.35;